Saint Joseph's Church (Albany, New York)

 St. Joseph's Church is a historic neo-gothic church edifice in the Ten Broeck Triangle section of Albany, New York's Arbor Hill neighborhood.
 The structure is considered a city landmark and an important part of the Albany skyline.
 The church closed in 1994.
-As of February 2019, it is owned by the City of Albany.
+The City of Albany placed the church for sale in February 2023.

 History

 The St. Joseph's Church that is the subject of this article is the second church to hold this name in Albany.
 The first was an earlier Roman Catholic church that was the third Catholic church built in the city and the first built north of Downtown Albany.
 St. Joseph's Church was built on Ten Broeck Street between First Street and Second Street.
 The site of the church was purchased for $45,000.
 Patrick Keely, who had also designed the Cathedral of the Immaculate Conception, was the architect.
 Ground was broken in 1855, the cornerstone was laid in 1856, and St. Joseph's Church was completed in 1860 at a cost of approximately $250,000.
 In attendance at the dedication were all the bishops in the ecclesiastical Province of New York, including the Bishop of Albany and the Archbishop of New York, the Bishop of Boston, and the Bishop of Newfoundland.
 In 1876, the church congregation incorporated.

 Due to parish financial needs, St. Joseph's Church was sold to Marine Colonel Bronislaus A. Gill in 1981.
 In his book O Albany!: Improbable City of Political Wizards, Fearless Ethnics, Spectacular Aristocrats, Splendid Nobodies, and Underrated Scoundrels (1983), author William Kennedy stated that Gill gave The Roman Catholic Diocese of Albany, New York the option to buy back the property at the same price for which he purchased it.
 Gill also allowed the Diocese to continue to use St. Joseph's Church; however, as of 1983, the church was not in use and Mass was being held in the rectory basement.
 Kennedy asserted that St. Joseph's Church had an "uncertain future" and added that the "magnificent church" had become a "white elephant".

 In 1985, the Black Apostolate of the Albany Roman Catholic Diocese was formed to encourage African-American former Catholics to return to the Catholic Church through worship that was aimed at African-American cultural traditions.
 The Black Apostolate's regular Mass was originally held at St. Joseph's Church.
 The Vietnamese Apostolate also called St. Joseph's Church home in the 1990s.
 In 1987, the church was the site of some scenes filmed for the movie Ironweed starring Jack Nicholson and Meryl Streep.